-A taxpayer began an airport project and incurred expenses of R5 million for technical staff salaries, telephone costs and rates and taxes (all pre-trade expenses) while the application for the airport operating licence was being considered by the relevant authorities.
+Company X began an airport project and incurred expenses of R5 million for technical staff salaries, telephone costs and rates and taxes (all pre-trade expenses) while the application for the airport operating licence was being considered by the relevant authorities.
 The licence was finally declined and the project abandoned.

-Two months after the project was abandoned, the taxpayer decided to use the land and buildings for a document-storage business.
-This business generated income of R230 000 against which the taxpayer sought to claim the amount of R5 million as a deduction.
+Two months after the project was abandoned, Company X decided to use the land and buildings for a document-storage business.
+This business generated income of R230 000 against which Company X sought to claim the amount of R5 million as a deduction.

-The pre-trade expenses of R5 million incurred in preparing for the airport operation are not allowable as a deduction against the income from the document-storage business since section 11A(2) only permits a set-off of pre-trade expenses against income from the same trade.
+The pre-trade expenses of R5 million incurred in preparing for the airport operation are not allowable as a deduction against the income from the document-storage business since section 11A(2) only permits a set-off of pre-trade expenses against income from the same trade, namely, the airport project.

-4.3 Actually incurred before the commencement of and in preparation for carrying on that trade [section 11A(1)(a)]
+4.3 Pre-trade expenses actually incurred before the commencement of and in preparation for carrying on a trade [section 11A(1)(a)]

-The expenditure or loss must have been actually incurred by the person before the commencement of and in preparation for the carrying on of that specific trade.
+The expenditure and losses must have been actually incurred by a taxpayer before the commencement of and in preparation for the carrying on of that specific trade.